thbrown/softball-scorer/gcp/README.md

 4. Name it anything
 5. Choose JSON
 6. Click create.
 This will download a file.
 7. Rename it to cred.json.
 Put cred.json in this project's root directory.
 This is a secret!
-Keep it out of soruce control.
+Keep it out of source control.

 ### Configuration